webord-saas/.github/profile/README.md

 ## Support

-For help with using Webord, you can contact the support team at support@webord.com.
+For help with using Webord, you can contact the support team at support@webord.de.